-I don’t listen to Korean music often, but this is the only Korean music I’ve been listening to lately.
+I don’t listen to Korean music too often.
+(I go through periods).
+This is the only Korean music I’ve been listening to lately.
 The genre is called DEAN- yah, dean boy gets his own genre. 🙂 Sigh.
 His voice makes me feel like what falling in love would feel like.

 Thank you for releasing this on my birthday.
 Happy birthday to me.
 [03.23]